HCL-Hbot/ros_social_robot_prototype/scripts/robot_start_up/README.md

 4. Select **"Ubuntu on Xorg"** or **"GNOME on Xorg"**.
 5. Log in normally — the system will remember your choice for next time.

+### 🔐 Disable Auto-Login
+For the startup scripts and display services to work correctly, auto-login must be disabled.
+If auto-login is enabled, the system will boot to the login screen and no services or scripts will be able to interact with the displays.

 ---

 ## 📁 Folder Structure